VladimirtheGreatest/simple-bonds-vue/README.md

 https://simplebondsvue.netlify.com/#/

-Make sure you load unsafe script in order to display the content since the API is not secure.
+<h1>Make sure you load unsafe script in order to display the content since the API is not secure.</h1>